What To Expect On Safari In Uganda?

 Ideal Time to Visit

 Uganda is a year-round destination, but the rainy seasons (March to May and November to December) can pose logistical challenges.
-The high season aligns with other East African destinations, from June to October, providing favorable weather conditions.
+The high season aligns with other East African destinations, from June to October, providing favourable weather conditions.

 Safari Destinations